 Mr. Rennert’s architect, Mr. Ferguson of Manhattan, refused to discuss the design of the house and its outbuildings, and its office referred calls to Ref co’s corporate attorney, Dennis A. Sadlowski of Manhattan.

-But Denis Burke O’Brien, a Sag Harbor lawyer, who is chairwoman of Southampton’s five-member Architectural Review Board, likened the house to a Mediterranean villa:
+But Denis Burke O’Brien, a Sag Harbor lawyer who is chairwoman of Southampton’s five-member Architectural Review Board, likened the house to a Mediterranean villa:

 “I really think that once the house is built and is obscured by the landscaping, the surrounding residents will be happy with it,” she said.
 However, her board criticized the gatehouse as being reminiscent of an entrance to a military academy.
 This structure is also being redesigned.

-And should the Sagaponack house in time become too large for residential living like so many of its early 20th Century predecessors?
+And should the Sagaponack house, in time, become too large for residential living like so many of its early 20th-century predecessors?

 “Is any community complaining about having a Bayard Cutting Arboretum, a Coe Estate, or a Harrison Conference Center in their midst?”
 Said Mr. Tohill, the lawyer for Mr. Rennert.